Janiband/JanibandSnaily/README.md

 # Disclaimer

-Janiband as a group, JanibandSnaily are not professionally associated with CitizenFX, these are just for fun!
+Janiband as a group, JanibandSnaily are not professionally associated with CitizenFX(1), these are just for fun!
 Snaily is a snail emote, from EmojiOne and EmojiTwo, released under CC-BY, adapted for use for FiveM by CitizenFX, further adapted for use for this bot.

+(1)Janiband has no official correlation with bans given out by CitizenFX/FiveM.
+Do not come to us if you are banned.

 # Credit